deuts/upcaddy/README.md

 3. Send relay of a subdomain
 4. Receive relay of a subdomain

 The script will prompt you for necessary details, such as the subdomain, address, and port.
-The `$subdomain.caddy` file will be created in the directory that you run the `upcaddy` command.
+The `$subdomain.caddy` file will be created in the directory that you run the `upcaddy` command, so make sure to execute this within the `SEARCH_DIRECTORY` so it will be consolidated into the Caddyfile in the next step.

 ### Consolidating .caddy Files